 Enron Catered to Both Political Parties

 A great number of Americans hate President Trump with an unprecedented vengeance.
-The source of this nationwide loathing has to go beyond Trump’s sordid reputation as a misogynist, and his notoriety for being arrogant, incompetent, egotistical, and ignorant.
+The source of this nationwide loathing has to go beyond Trump’s sordid reputation as a misogynist, and his notoriety for being arrogant, egotistical, and ignorant.
 Truth be told, Donald Trump is not unlike past Presidents in these undesirable qualities.
 What appears to elevate Trump above the others in America’s contempt is that he is an outsider.
 While this is precisely the reason roughly half of America, by Electoral College, voted him into the Oval Office, it appears to make the other half feel most uncomfortable in a world that has been dominated by the Establishment.

 Both Republicans and Democrats make up the Establishment, and they strive to appear to represent all of America when in reality they are in it to enrich themselves and to keep their political parties in power.
 Our current documentary, Enron: Smartest Guys in the Room, portrays President George W. Bush as being in cahoots with Enron’s CEO Kenneth Lay.
-I have no doubt that the Bush administration could have conveniently turned the other head to Enron’s vices.
+The Bush administration could have conveniently turned the other head to Enron’s vices.
 However, I do wish the documentary makers had also included the Clinton Administration’s significant associations with Enron.
 In an article titled, “Enron Movie Misses Hillary’s Role in the Scandal,” American author Jack Cashill details the Clinton Administration’s active support of Enron’s reckless investments overseas, all in the name of making money (2005).

 When it comes to enabling Enron, it appears that neither the Clinton nor the Bush Administration can take the moral high ground.
 Lochhead reported in 2002,